 The Durbin Amendment, passed as part of Dodd-Frank in 2010, established a government-imposed price control on interchange fees for debit cards.
 This cap has resulted in a massive transfer of income from consumers to retailers.
-In fact, according to a recently-conducted analysis using data from the Federal Reserve, since 2012, issuers have lost more than $90 billion in interchange revenue — including an estimated $14 billion in 2019 alone.
+In fact, according to a recently-conducted analysis using data from the Federal Reserve, since 2012, issuers have lost nearly $106 billion in interchange revenue — including an estimated $15.2 billion in 2020 alone.

 The Cost of the Durbin Amendment